ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 ## Model performance

 Mean absolute error is an error metric often used for its interpretability: it's in the original units of the predicted variable.
-This can make for some cumbersome inversions if scaling was used to preprocess the inputs to a model.  (more?)
+This can make for some cumbersome inversions if scaling was used to preprocess the inputs to a model.
+It is a typical error used in modelling competitions, though MAPE (mean absolute percentage error) occasionally makes an appearance for its interpretability as a precent, rather than units of measure.

 ## Challenges